ankitops1/ElevatedLabs_Task5/README.md

 - **Products**
 - **Payments**

-## 🔁 Note: MySQL doesn’t support FULL JOIN natively.
-You can simulate it using UNION of LEFT JOIN and RIGHT JOIN.

 ## 📌 Use Case
 - ✅ Retrieve customers and their orders
 - ✅ Display product details with quantity ordered